Attlee ministry: Welfare

 The Attlee government increased pensions and other benefits, with pensions raised to become more of a living income than they had ever been.
 War pensions and allowances (for both World Wars) were increased by an act of 1946 which gave the wounded man with an allowance for his wife and children if he married after he had been wounded, thereby removing a grievance of more than twenty years standing.
 Other improvements were made in war pensions during Attlee's tenure as prime minister.
 A Constant Attendance Allowance was tripled, an Unemployability Allowance was tripled from 10s to 30s a week, and a special hardship allowance of up to £1 a week was introduced.
 In addition, the 1951 Budget made further improvements in the supplementary allowances for many war pensioners.
 From 1945 onwards, three out of every four pension claims had been successful, whilst after the First World War only one pension claim in three was allowed.
+In December 1946, regulations were made to establish extended out-of-work benefit in districts where (as noted by one study) “awkward pockets of unemployment occurred.”
+This concession, as one stud has noted, “relieved those who had exhausted their standard benefit from applying to the Assistance Board for further help.”
 Under the Superannuation (Miscellaneous Provisions) Act 1948, employees of a body representative of local authorities or of the officers of local authorities could be admitted "on suitable terms to the superannuation fund of a local authority".
+The Superannuation (Allocation of Pension) Rules, 1950 allowed civil servants to allocate parts of their pensions to secure pensions for their wives if they died before they did.
 In 1951, a comforts allowance was introduced that was automatically paid to war pensioners "receiving unemployability supplement and constant attendance allowance".